About Post-incorporation Requirements

 The First Board Meeting

-During the early stages of your new company, there must be a first board meeting that your directors should hold or pass the first resolution that relates to organizing the company.
+During the early stages of your new company, there must be a first board meeting, and your directors should hold or pass the first resolution related to organizing the company.
 It must include:

 - Adopting the company Constitution that rules over the internal operations